 1. Individual Pumpkin Pies

-Let’s start with that pumpkin pie.
+Let's start with that pumpkin pie.
 We cut the amount of sugar found in the recipe in half and replaced granulated sugar with coconut sugar.
 Coconut sugar is the boiled and dehydrated sap of the coconut palm and contains trace amounts of vitamins, minerals and phytonutrients.
-It also ranks much lower on the glycemic index than regular table sugar (35 versus 60 to 75).
-Foods high on the glycemic index cause your blood sugar to spike, which can lead to that infamous “sugar rush” and subsequent crash.
+It also ranks much lower on the glycemic index than refined sugar like regular table sugar (35 versus 60 to 75).
+Foods high on the glycemic index cause your blood sugar to spike, which can lead to that infamous "sugar rush" and subsequent crash.

 That said, all sweets should be consumed in moderation, and we've made these treats a little smarter (thanks to the muffin tin) by serving them as individual portions, so you'll know when to stop.